camunda/camunda-docs-manual/content/reference/rest/external-task/post-query-count.md

 ---

-Query for the number of external tasks that fulfill given parameters.
-This method takes the same message body as the [POST query]({{< relref "reference/rest/external-task/post-query.md" >}}).
+Queries for the number of external tasks that fulfill given parameters.
+This method takes the same message body as the [Get External Tasks (POST)]({{< relref "reference/rest/external-task/post-query.md" >}}) method.

 # Method